okmatija/Puck/plan.md

 [ ] Add vertical/jump (boost): if ball bounces during jump boost increase ball speed [ ] Experiment with no colliding balls?

-# Weird

-[ ] Add little legs to the paddle, upgrading these makes them bigger chad legs and you can accelerate faster

 # Notes
 - To hit the ball really fast you can hit it with the side of the paddle, but to do that you need to risk missing the ball entirely which is neat